Engee documentation

 # Wts — filter weights

-scalar | vector-column
+scalar | column vector

 Details

-Filter weights returned as scalar or vector-columns.
+Filter weights returned as a scalar or column vector.

 Data types